The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Save

-• Bake or Boil?
-When I make sweet potato pie I boil my potatoes.
-My aunt (and others I’ve spoken too) claim baking them is a better option because they don’t lose any juices/flavor.
+When I make sweet potato pie, I boil my potatoes.
+My aunt (and others I’ve spoken to) claim baking them is a better option because they don’t lose any juice/flavor.

-• Remove the strings: One important thing about the filling.
-When the potatoes are done boiling and you’re ready to blend in all the ingredients, make sure to blend the potatoes with a hand mixer first.
+One important thing about the filling.
+When the potatoes are done boiling, and you’re ready to blend in all the ingredients, make sure to blend the potatoes with a hand mixer first.

 If you notice any strings on the blades, remove them!
-You do this so eating your sweet potato pie can be a more enjoyable experience. lol!
+You do this so eating your sweet potato pie can be an enjoyable experience and so you don’t have to remove them while you’re eating it.
+YUCK!

 Why is my pie crust hard?

-• Too much water: If you use water or even buttermilk, too much can cause a tough pie crust because when the water evaporates the pie crust is baking, the structure of the pastry tightens up and shrinks.
+• Too much water: If you use water or even buttermilk, too much can cause a tough pie crust because when the water evaporates, the pie crust is baking, and the structure of the pastry tightens up and shrinks.

 Keys to a good homemade buttery flaky pie crust

-• Make sure butter is cold going into the oven: Remember, the colder the butter is when added to the oven, the flakier the pie crust will be.
+• Make sure dough is cold going into the oven: Remember, the colder the butter is when added to the oven, the flakier the pie crust will be.

 How to make homemade buttery flaky pie crust